Footurama/ftrm/README.md

 The ```output``` object is derived from the normalised ```opts.output``` array.
 Every output can always be accessed by its index, like an array.
 The index corresponds to the respective item's index in ```opts.output```.
 If the ```name``` property of the output is set, it can also by accessed by ```output[name]```.

+The ```throttle``` property defines an interval in milliseconds.
+If the values is set multiple times within that interval and doesn't change, it will only be published once in the pipe.
+This feature may reduces noise in the system.

 If ```output[index].value``` is written, the value will be put on the specified ```pipe``` together with the current timestamp.

 ### Argument: bus